 These tea houses are specially designed to provide the basic facilities for trekkers to take rest.
 And at the same time, it also offers a chance to put something back into the local community to groom their economy.

-The quality of teahouse varies enormously.
+The quality of teahouse in Nepal varies enormously.
 Normally, the accommodation service is more basic but still comfortable.

 Most of the tea houses offer a basic wooden bed with a simple mattress or just a foam pad, a pillow, and a blanket.

 Almost every teahouse in the Everest region has solar or electric heated showers.
 Teahouses on less trekked trails offer a bucket of lukewarm water heated on a wood fire to bathe.